trentstauff/trentstauff/README.md

 ### I'm Trent (he/him), a software developer with a passion for creation.

 When I first started coding- I knew it was for me.
-I love being able to express my creativity through the code I write and love to find awesome solutions to unorthodoxed problems! </br></br>
+I love being able to express my creativity through the code I write and love to find awesome solutions to unique problems! </br></br>
 That's why I can't stop learning- if there's an idea in my head, I'll do whatever it takes to bring it to fruition, even if that means learning a new language or framework. </br>

 ---